 Given the current shortage of geography teachers, the Government is offering extra incentives to attract more graduates into Geography teaching.
-Financial incentives are available for those who train in 2016/17.
+Financial incentives are available for those who train in 2016/17, including bursaries of £15,000.
 Please visit The Department for Education website for more information.

 This programme is also offered as part of our School Direct route.

 In addition to Government bursaries, students on this course are also eligible for many of the University of Sunderland scholarships.
 Full details of the Sunderland scholarships available to you can be found on the Entry requirements tab of this course.